caktus/django-treenav/README.rst

 CMS.

 When a developer wants to mix and match strong coupling can be problematic.
-Often the application is not designed to work outside of its internal framework, leading complicated workarounds or forking.
+Often the application is not designed to work outside of its internal framework, leading to complicated workarounds or forking.

 Along with treenav we built `django-pagelets